SteveBarnett/Remixing/_thinking/japan/japan.md

 ## Introduction

 - Japan's trains make intrepid adventures comfortable and interesting.
-- Crossing the souther divide and travelling down to Shikoku, Kyūshū, or Okinawa, you will find that the atmosphere becomes distinctly more relaxed and summery.
+- Crossing the southern divide and travelling down to **Shikoku, Kyūshū, or Okinawa**, you will find that the atmosphere becomes **distinctly more relaxed and summery**.

 ## Before you go